JSanchez61/pharos_data/README.md

-# pharos_data
-Mining data from Pharos
+# Notebooks and scripts for mining data from Pharos